prabh1601/Kafka-Archiever/README.md

 ### S3 Sink Archiver

-One can use `SinkApplication` API to instantiate the archiver object, which can be instantiated using the static `SinkApplication.Builder()` builder.
+One can use `SinkClient` API to instantiate the archiver object, which can be instantiated using the static `SinkClient.Builder()` builder.

 Check below for mandatory and optional parameters inroder to instantiate an object
 <details>